 The Company is a diversified, research and development focused food processing Company with operations in three key business verticals i.e. milk and milk products, Frozen Foods and namkeen products.
-The company is diversified in other sub-segments like bakery products, sweets and frozen vegetables.
-Detailed information of two key business segments are as below:
+The company is diversified in other subsegments like bakery products, sweets and frozen vegetables.
+Detailed information of two key business segments is as below:

+i.
 MILK AND MILK PRODUCTS: